 3. Natural language interfaces with technology

-Voice is already built into call center software and some analytics tools, but marketing technology is at the beginning of the adoption curve.
+Voice is already built into call centre software and some analytics tools, but marketing technology is at the beginning of the adoption curve.
 Imagine an ad salesperson never having to touch a keypad again or — even better — have to click through drop-downs and menus looking for exactly the right command to select.

 AI can reduce these time sinks, as speech recognition approaches 95%+ accuracy and voice navigation becomes commonplace.
 Efficiency will increase (less key clicking), and so will completeness (less reason to procrastinate in updating call records or ideas).
 The outcome is less time spent searching and updating and more time spent selling.